guitar80ep/BuilderSession/README.md

 2. **Provide CodeBuild with Permissions.**
     * Navigate to the **CodeBuild** console.
     * Select "Create Project" and navigate to the "Source" section.
+    * Click "Connect Using OAuth" and "Connect to GitHub".
     * Type in this Repository information and provide CodeBuild access to your GitHub credentials.
 3. **Create a first-time Cluster and Service in ECS.**
     * Navigate to the **ElasticContainerService (ECS)** console via the [First Run Wizard](https://console.aws.amazon.com/ecs/home#/firstRun)